Saint-Adolphe-d'Howard

 Saint-Adolphe-d'Howard (/fr/) is a municipality in the Laurentian Mountains, in the Province of Quebec, Canada, north-west of Montreal.

 Saint-Adolphe-d'Howard, located on the shores of lake Saint-Joseph, has nearly 70 lakes in its territory.
 It is home to Mont-Avalanche ski resort.

 History

-Settlement began in 1864.
+The settlement began in 1864.
 In 1873, the geographic township of Howard was created, named after Frederick Howard, 5th Earl of Carlisle.
 The Lac-Saint-Joseph Mission was founded in 1878, served by Adolphe Jodoin (1836-1891), parish priest of Saint-Sauveur-des-Monts.
 In 1882, the Saint-Adolphe-de-Howard post office opened.
 The following year, the Township Municipality of Howard was established.

 In 1939, the township changed name and statutes to become the Municipality of Saint-Adolphe-d'Howard.

 From 1952 to 1987, Saint-Adolphe-d'Howard was home to Canadian Forces Station Lac St. Denis.